Condemn philosophy which describes Godse as patriot: Rajnath

 The Congress leader was supported by members belonging to the Trinamool Congress, DMK, Left parties, NCP and AIMIM.
 Speaker Om Birla tried to pacify the agitating opposition members, saying he would give his ruling and asked them to take their seats.

 TMC leader Saugata Roy and AIMIM leader Asaduddin Owaisi told the Speaker that they should also be given an opportunity to speak.
-Birla, however, said the remarks of Thakur were not on records and there was no scope for any debate.
+Birla, however, said the remarks of Thakur were already expunged from the records and there was no scope for any debate.

 At this, the Defence Minister stood up and urged the Speaker to allow him to speak.
 Singh said the BJP condemns any philosophy which describes Godse as a patriot.